 All food will be provided by the centre.

 We will always have a first aid trained member of our staff on-site when there are groups staying with us and they’ll always make sure you know where to find them in case you need them during the night.

 Children will be sleeping in dormitories, with school staff close by.

 Laches Wood follows an outdoor activity programme, and although there are wet weather plans in place, we try to spend as much time as we can in the fresh air.
 The intention wherever possible is for pupils to be outside all the time and so they should be advised to dress accordingly.

 Please find a kit list attached above.

-An important part of camp life is making sure we all look after one another and that the site is kept neat and tidy.
-This will only include keeping their tent tidy as cleaners will be regularly cleaning the site to ensure it is Covid-compliant.
+An important part of residential is making sure we all look after one another and that the site is kept neat and tidy.
+This will only include keeping their dormitories tidy as cleaners will be regularly cleaning the site to ensure it is Covid-compliant.